AbdullahSibda/constitutional-compass/README.md

 - Fix all test failures before pushing

 ## Team Rules
-- Discuss uncertainties in group chat first
+- Discuss uncertainties in the group chat first
 - Verify tests pass before any push to `dev`

 ## Backend Rules